gitpress-io/gitpress-docs/source/troubleshooting.md

 Please follow the instructions to check your settings:

-1. the **Article Repo Url** is correct and can be access by public.
+1. the **Article Repo Url** is correct and can be access by GitPress.
 2. the **Directory** of Article Repo Url is correct.
 By default, it's `/`.
 3. all articles are placed in the **Directory** without any sub directory.
 3. all articles end with ".md" or ".markdown" extension.